dhrp/wordpress-on-dotcloud/README.rst

 (Command Line Interface)
 Then clone this repository, and push it to dotCloud::

-  $ git clone git://github.com/Donaldd/drupal-on-dotcloud.git
+  $ git clone git://github.com/Donaldd/wordpress-on-dotcloud.git
-  $ cd drupal-on-dotcloud
+  $ cd wordpress-on-dotcloud
-  $ dotcloud create mydrupalapp
+  $ dotcloud create mywordpressapp
   $ dotcloud push

-Your Drupal site is now running on dotCloud, to finalize your Drupal setup simply run::
+Your Wordpress site is now running on dotCloud, to finalize your Wordpress setup simply run::
   $ dotcloud open